avinetworks/ansible-role-avisdk/README.md

 This role requires Ansible 2.0 or higher.
 Requirements are listed in the metadata file.

+## Installation

+To install the AviSDK Ansible Module, please issue the command on the machine you will run Ansible from. ansible-galaxy install avinetworks.avisdk

+For more information please visit http://docs.ansible.com/ansible/galaxy.html

 ## Role Variables

 Available variables listed below, for default values (see `defaults/main.yml`)